anagainaru/iSBatch/benchmark/README.md

 The script is using `pytest` with the `pytest-benchmark` plugin.

-Usage: pytest benchmark.py --benchmark-min-rounds=10 --benchmark-json=output.json
+**Usage:** pytest benchmark.py --benchmark-min-rounds=10 [--benchmark-json=output.json]

+Output: Performance results are outputed to the screen or in the json file.
+Performance and cost results are stored in the metrics.perf file.

 ### Tests implemented

+The tests measure the performance and cost changes for different parameters:

-1. The size of the history size on the performance
+1. The size of the training history for the discrete and polynomial interpolations
+    - Default discretization level of 500, no checkpointing

+2. The discretization level for the discrete and polynomial interpolations
+    - Default history size of 100 elements, no checkpointing

+3. The size of the training history for different checkpointing models for the discrete and polynomial interpolations
+   - Default discretization of 100 time intervals

+### Example output

 ```
 -------------------------------------------------------------------------------------------------------------- benchmark: 6 tests --------------------------------------------------------------------------------------------------------------